AstarNetwork/astar-docs/docs/user-guides/manual_claim.md

 ---

-That's all, and please claim your rewards regulary to avoid this situation.
+That's all, and please claim your rewards regularly to avoid this situation.
 If you happen to come across any issue, please contact any of the Team Members or Ambassadors on [Discord](https://discord.gg/2FGq5KqwBh).